AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ### Experiment
 **Step 1.** Fill stock tanks.
 One stock tank should be filled with a diluted solution of PAC coagulant, and the other should have a mixture of water, clay, and humic acid.
 The concentration of solution depends on experiment objectives and can be calculated by using the chemical dosage calculation code below.

-**Step 2.** Once the solution is prepared, open the water and wastewater valves, turn on turbidity meters, and let the apparatus completely filled with water, the experiment is now ready to run.
+**Step 2.** Once the solution is prepared, open the water and wastewater valves, turn on turbidimeters, and let the apparatus completely filled with water, the experiment is now ready to run.
 Be sure to turn on the sludge pump, a 1L/s pump next to the effluent turbidimeter, to ensure that sludge is drained to the wastewater line.